Family activities that are fun and free (or affordable) this summer:

 Another fun activity to do is a free walking tour.
 Not only are you getting those all-important steps in, you’re guaranteed a couple of hour’s free entertainment and it doesn’t cost you anything.

 If you have a garden, utilise it to its full potential.
 You could make your own treasure hunt by burying little treats such as sweets or toys and leave clues for the kids to find them.
-Alternatively, you could create your own mini crazy golf course by using household items to make a circuit.
+Alternatively, you could create your own crazy golf course by using household items to make a circuit.
 Just remember to find something to putt with.
+Another option would be to install an above ground pool, so the kids can enjoy dipping in the water any time they want.

 There are many family activities you can do over the school summer holidays that don’t have to cost a lot of money.
 The most important thing to remember is to have fun and enjoy spending time as a family, no matter what the activity is.
 If you have any tips or ideas that you would like to share on how to make the most of the school holidays without it costing too much, share them in the comments below or join in the conversation on social media.

-If you enjoyed this articles, check out these posts:
+If you enjoyed this article, check out these posts: